Flagella

 Lophotrichous Flagella

-Examples: For instance, the bacterium that causes peptic ulcers, Helicobacter pylori, has a cluster of flagella by which it navigates through the thick mucus layer lining the stomach walls and through the mucus in the stomach.
+Examples: The bacterium that causes peptic ulcers, Helicobacter pylori, has a cluster of flagella by which it navigates through the thick mucus layer lining the stomach walls and through the mucus in the stomach.

 Amphitrichous Flagella

-Examples: In the case of Spirillum volutans, which is a spiral-shaped bacterium, this structure is employed to move with a corkscrew-like motion in water habitats.
+Examples: In Spirillum volutans, which is a spiral-shaped bacterium, this structure is employed to move with a corkscrew-like motion in water habitats.

 Peritrichous Flagella

 Eukaryotic flagella have an axoneme core with this structure called the “9+2” structure: nine pairs of microtubules and two central microtubules.
-This structure helps in the flexibility of the flagellum since it requires to bend to carry out its function effectively.
+This structure helps in the flexibility of the flagellum since it requires bending to carry out its function effectively.

 Dynein arms are the motor complexes bound to the microtubules which produce force by the hydrolyzing nucleotide ATP.
 These proteins make the microtubules move past each other in a sliding motion giving the flagellum its whip-like behaviour.